Frequently Asked Questions

 Attached Transcript Form

 Here at the International University Of Professional Studies, we would like to make this process as easy as possible for you.
-Simply fill out all the information on the attached Transcript Request Form, sign it and mail or fax the form to the Registrar’s Office at your respective college.
+Simply fill out all the information on Transcript Request Form, sign it and mail or fax the form to the Registrar’s Office at your respective college.
 There may be a fee involved, in which case you will need to submit it along with your form.

 * These articles are available as Portable Document Format (PDF) files.
 The free Adobe Acrobat Reader is required to view and print PDF files and is available for download, with instructions from Adobe's web site.